-Reaching out to a wide range of visitors, the building renovation project is adding new exhibition galleries, an education lab, research spaces, social gathering spots, and more.
-Visitors will enter a new 12,000-square-foot public pavilion under the Folger’s front lawn through large, welcoming, and fully accessible plazas on both the east- and west-facing sides of the building.
+Reaching out to a wide range of visitors, the building renovation project is adding new exhibition galleries, a learning lab, research spaces, social gathering spots, and more.
+Visitors will enter the new 12,000-square-foot Adams Pavilion through large, welcoming, and fully accessible plazas on both the east- and west-facing sides of the building.
 The project is made possible by The Wonder of Will Campaign.

 While construction continues, our historic building at 201 East Capitol Street is not accessible to visitors for exhibitions, tours, events, or research.
 However, Folger performances and programs continue at other venues and online.

 News and updates

 Folger announces November 17 reopening

 A preview of these new spaces

 Expanding to Welcome the World

 Spotlight on the Adams Pavilion